 - the project title

 - a brief (250 word maximum) description of the research project.
 Project descriptions should be written in language readily understood by a general audience, as opposed to an expert in the field.
 Avoid jargon and technical language to the extent possible.
+Also required is the length of your project, which can be a maximum of 10 weeks although a length of 8-10 weeks is recommended.

 - a brief (250 word maximum) explanation of how the program will help the student achieve their academic goals (e.g., gaining technical skills, serving as a jumping off point for an independent thesis, being involved in a publication, reading the literature, interacting with the public in an official capacity, practicing language skills, etc.)